 In the above example, the use of the Philadelphia Eagles as the Monday Night Football strong home favorite could be referred to as the ‘anchor’.
 The anchor is viewed by the bettor as a wager that will most likely win and is therefore added to the parlay to gain a useful multiplier effect to the overall odds.
 It is the leg that the parlay is effectively built around hence it is given the anchor name.

 In this case the Eagles inclusion as an anchor at -244 (1.41 decimal odds) increases the parlay odds from 10.52 to the eventual 14.83.
 Not a bad increase for what is seen as pretty sure thing.
 It is important to note however that coming in to the Monday Night game the bettor had effectively already turned $100 into $1052 due to the first two successful picks being heavy underdogs.
 Those winnings are all on the line on Monday Night representing a nervous wait for the bettor.
-This is why in some places the parlay is aptly referred to as the all-up – the original stake and winnings from the previous leg/s are ‘all-up’ on the next leg.
+This is why in some places the parlay is aptly referred to as the ‘all-up’ – the original stake and winnings from the previous leg/s are ‘all-up’ on the next leg.

 Bookmakers are always happy when strong favourites are beaten, but when that favourite was anchoring a large number of parlays, they are ecstatic!